frc2053/BetaBot/README.md

 ## To run:
 - To run in simulation, press Ctrl+Shift+P and search for "Simulate Robot Code".
 This will launch the simulation.
 - To run the code on the robot, press Ctrl+Shift+P and search for "Deploy Robot Code".
 This will search for a RoboRio over USB or the network and upload the code to the robot.

+## Running formatting:
+- Run wpiformat with your venv activated

+## To make a PR:
+- Create a branch from main
+- Push to your branch
+- Make sure your commits follow the formatting rules or else you can't merge
+- Make a PR on github